No matching companies

 We don’t have any companies that match those filters.
 Try changing the selected options.

 Our entrepreneurs have an unparalleled sense of urgency and dedication towards their dream.
 They aspire to build high momentum businesses with scalable solutions that address barriers of access and inequity.
-We have invested in 41 such businesses, across 10+ countries, been the first institutional investor in 36 and the founding investor in 17.
+We have invested in 45 such businesses, across 10+ countries, and have been the first institutional investor in 37 and the founding investor in 18 of them.